DirectXMan12/dijkstra-lang-llvm/README.md

 Overview
 --------

-This haskell compiler compiles a version of the Dijkstra programming language (see below) into LLVM IR or LLVM bitcode.
+This compiler (written in Haskell) compiles a version of the Dijkstra programming language (see below) into LLVM IR or LLVM bitcode.
 The resulting bitcode may be run with `lli`, and the IR may be compiled to assembly, which can then be compiled using your compiler of choice into a system executable